masalinas/GSCC_ZABBIX/README.md

 ```

 ## Add Zabbix Core .NET dependency in your Webapi Core .NET project:
-To have a simle access to Zabbix API we will use this .NET dependency
+To have a simple access to Zabbix API we will use this .NET dependency

 [Zabbix API Core](https://share.zabbix.com/zabbix-tools-and-utilities/dir-libraries/c/zabbix-net-core-api-library)
 ```